Kaholo/kaholo-plugin-sendgrid/README.md

 10. Template (Autocomplete) **Optional** - If specified, create the new email using the specified template.
 11. Dynamic Template Data (Text) **Optional** - Variables to pass to the template.
 Can be passed either as key=value pairs seperated each with a new line, or passed as an object from code.
 12. Attachment Paths (Text) **Optional** - If specified, attach all files from the Paths specified to the email.
 13. Categories (Autocomplete) **Optional** - categories to assign this message to.
-Can be passed either from autocomplete to use as single exisiting Category or as an array of strings from code.
-If the category you want to use wasn't used before, you have to provide it from code, since autocomplete only lists existing categories.
+Can pass one category from autocomplete, or multiple categories as an array from code.
 14. Send At (Autocomplete) **Optional** - The time and date to send the message.
 If passed from code, make sure to pass it as a unix timestamp.
 15. Headers (Text) **Optional** - Any custom headers to attach to the email.
 Can be passed as key=value pairs seperated each with a new line.
 Can also be passed from code as an object.
 16. Custom Args (Text) **Optional** - Any custom arguments to attach to email events.
 Can be passed as key=value pairs seperated each with a new line.
 Can also be passed from code as an object.